LilleAila/skyblock-items-search/readme.md

 ### `npm run deploy`

 Build the application in production mode into the `dist` folder, and pushes it to a branch called `gh-pages`.
-Github pages will need to be set up with that branch for this to work, and the `homepage` field in `package.json` and the `base` field in vite.config.ts had to be updated.
+Github pages will need to be set up with that branch for this to work, and the `homepage` field in `package.json` and the `base` field in vite.config.ts had to be updated.\
+Sometimes after cloning the repo, I have to change `base` in `vite.config.ts` to `/` and then back to the repo name `/skyblock-items-search/`.
+You should only have to do this if you make a fork of the repo, and not if you just contribute to it.

 ## Background